 In light of everything that has happened with race relations in America; most recently with George Floyd and in other similar situations over the years that are too numerous to mention, I feel a responsibility as a mom, a teacher and a musician to speak out against this systemic racism.
 We need to change the narrative for our future.
 We cannot change the past but we must change our future.
 Our children need to be taught that acceptance, kindness, unity and love are all important to making this work.
 Our lives are all intertwined.
 We all can live on this planet together in harmony.
 Like it says in One Heart, "When voices come together there's nothing better!
 Inside everybody's got One Heart!"
 I do believe we are all alike more than we are different.
 I think it is possible to come together in peace and unity.

 The phrase “Everybody's Got One Heart”... has actually become more meaningful to me now because of the recent events happening in the world around us.
 One Heart is an anthem to bring about change, starting with our children, but in our entire society.
 It's theme and message is universal; that we are one race, the human race.

 What’s next for you?

 I have been writing songs for over 25 years.
 I decided I wanted to be an author in 2018 when I first published One Heart.
 Right now I have two more books/songs in the works.
 It’s really exciting to see the whole process come to fruition.

-Editor’s Note — Stay tuned to these pages to read an upcoming review of the book ONE HEART
+Editor’s Note — Click here to read Picture This Post's review of the book ONE HEART